sbb-design-systems/lyne-components/src/components/sbb-pearl-chain-vertical-item/readme.md

 The `<sbb-pearl-chain-vertical-item>` is intended to be used with the `<sbb-pearl-chain-vertical>` component.
 It is a table-row with three table-cells.
 It is used to display the dots and line of the pearl-chain.
 In addition to that, there are two slots, which make it possible to display content on the left and right side of the pearl-chain.
 The component has many styling option, which can be configured through the 'pearlChainVerticalItemAttributes' property.
-The slots themselfes are unstyled, so that they can be used in variuos ways.
+The slots themselves are unstyled, so that they can be used in various ways.

 ## Usage with props
 Example prop: